princekelvx/weatherapp/README.md

 ### Note

-This repo contains the minified build because it works better with my hosting service, for full access to the code; please visit https://github.com/princekelvx/weatherapp
+This repo contains the unminified code for this project; for the minified code; please visit https://github.com/princekelvx/weather-app